AstrobioMike/AstrobioMike.github.io/R/basics.md

 One of the most powerful things about R is how easy it makes it to subset vectors and tables down to whatever you are interested in via what's known as "indexing".
 Here we'll look at a couple of the ways we can specify what we would like to subset, and we'll see these in practice on a larger scale below.

 ## Subsetting by position
 Looking back at our vector stored in variable `y`, it contains 3 values: 5, 6, and 7.
 These values exist in the object in this order as positions 1, 2, and 3 of the variable `y`.
-One way we can subset specific values involves using this position information - this position information for each value is that value's "index".
+One way we can subset specific values involves using this position information – this position information for each value is known as that value's "index".
 If we specify the vector name, and then put in brackets `[ ]` the position(s) we are interested in, R will return the value(s).

 ```R
 y # the whole vector